kriserickson/aging-coder/src/posts/2025-08-31-rag-time-cooking-up-smart-recipe-suggestions.md

 This prepares the denominators so you can compute cosine similarity in a vectorized way as: `sims = (mat @ q_vec) / denom` where `mat @ q_vec` produces the dot product between the query and each stored vector (shape (N,)), and dividing by denom yields the cosine similarity for each stored vector.
 We are computing [cosine similarity](/posts/2025-08-30-serving-the-cookbook-creating-an-endpoint-for-recipe-recommendations#startup-script) (which we discussed in the previous [blog post](/posts/2025-08-30-serving-the-cookbook-creating-an-endpoint-for-recipe-recommendations#startup-script)) to find recipes that have ingredients contained in the query.
 The top 10 results are returned in the `matches` variable, and we just output them in the notebook.

 Now we can use those results to augment our prompt with the recipes from the Recipe Folder database.
-Eventually this will be moved to a service, but first lets try it out in a notebook.
-Let's first grab the top 25 matches from the embedding database.
+Eventually this will be moved to a service, but first let’s try it out in a notebook.
+Let’s first grab the top 25 matches from the embedding database.

 ```python
 user_ingredients = ["cheese", "bread", "mustard", "pickle"]